 A new restaurant tenant plans to move into the space.
-The applicant proposes to remove the former restaurant signs and install a new angled projecting sign placed above the entryway.
-The proposed height of the sign is 4 feet 10 inches, and the width when viewing straight on is 10 feet.
-When viewing from the side, each sign face is 6 feet 10 inches in length and 33 square feet.
-The sign projects about 6 feet out from the building.
+The applicant proposes to remove the former restaurant signs and install four total new signs:

+- A new wall sign placed above the entryway.
+The proposed height of the sign is 3 feet 7 inches and the length is 8 feet 9 inches, for a total of 31 square feet.
 The design of the sign is a marquee that is inspired by theater signs in the 1920s and 1930s.
-It is internally illuminated with bulbs around the perimeter.

-The wall signs are proposed to be placed on the first story west wall of the building, with one above the storefront windows and one above the garage doors near the rear of the building.
+It is internally illuminated with bulbs around the perimeter. - A new projecting sign on the corner of the building.
+The sign projects about 5 feet out from the building. - Two new wall signs are proposed to be placed on the first story west wall of the building, with one above the storefront windows and one above the garage doors near the rear of the building.
 The wall signs are aluminum with illuminated lettering.
 Each sign is approximately 2 feet in height and 7 to 8 feet in length.